Avoid contact with water and perfumes.

 Q: How should I take care of my sterling silver jewellery on a day-to-day basis?

-Make your jewellery the last thing you put on in the morning, and the first thing you take off at night.
+Make your jewellery is the last thing you put on in the morning, and the first thing you take off at night.

 Remove when cleaning, swimming and taking a shower.
 The chemicals used during these activities could cause immediate tarnishing.